Material performance is often judged using published values such as elastic modulus, flexural modulus, and flexural strength.

 • Micromechanical interlayer bonds transfer stress effectively

-• Fracture mechanics may remain dormant in pore laden resin
+• Fracture mechanics during quasi static loading remain dormant in pore laden resins

 • Controlled testing